pbouda/peterbouda.eu/content/pages/profile.rst

   mongrel, NLP, Kanban, test-driven (nose)**
 * **Link:** http://www.poio.eu

 Poio is a predictive text system for under-resourced languages.
-We developed the open source project at the "Centro Interdisciplinar de Documentação Linguística e Social" to support under-resourced languages.
+I developed the open source project at the "Centro Interdisciplinar de Documentação Linguística e Social" to support under-resourced languages.
 The data is extracted from different online and private sources and processed via a Python-powered